 With just over two weeks to go until Christmas, the to do list is looking increasingly out of control.
 There are still presents to be bought (I really must stop buying gifts for myself), decorations to put up and an entire neighbourhood of family and friends to see/call/be merry with.
 This year we’ve outdone ourselves and made a spreadsheet to organise who’s where when and make sure we don’t accidentally re-enact Home Alone with the toddler.
 Nothing says festive fun like a spreadsheet now, does it?!

 With all that going on, the last thing (and yet, always the first thing) on my mind is cooking for Christmas.
-I love festive foods, but the idea of having to pull together a Christmas dinner and get it on the table all at the same time fills me with dread.
+I love festive foods and running through Christmas cookbooks (I recommend The Works for a great range if you’re looking!) but the idea of having to pull together a Christmas dinner and get it on the table all at the same time fills me with dread.
 I’d much rather be having a lazy morning opening presents, eating mince pies for breakfast and enjoying a festive tipple than stuck in the hot kitchen stressing out about how cooked the turkey is and realising I really should have prepped the veg earlier.

 Thankfully, I’m not the only one who feels that way.
 Hello Fresh have put their thinking caps on and come up with their Ultimate Christmas Dinner Guide to help take the stress out of the big day.
 Whether it’s letting you know what can (and can’t) be prepped the night before through to foolproof, delicious recipes for festive favourites, their downloadable guide offers clear advice that even the merriest (hic!) of chefs can follow.